ordina-jworks/ordina-jworks.github.io/_posts/2018-08-23-make-your-own-cli-with-golang-and-cobra.md

     fmt.Println(greeting + " " + name)
 },
 ```
-Again use viper in the same way as you did before with the environment variables.
+Again use Viper in the same way as you did before with the environment variables.
 Try it out by doing another install and typing this command.
 ```bash
 $ hello-cli say hallo --config config.yml